 In Heura Foods, I’ve found my Ikigai (if you don’t know the concept, I suggest you read about it and try hard to find it, it will be worth it).

-Marian’s Reflexion on the People Department’s future and employee engagement
+Marian’s thoughts on the future of HR and employee engagement

 #1: Working from home is the new normal and can affect burnout.